bens6477/battleships/README.md

 1. Click 'Add buildpack' again and type in "heroku/nodejs" and then click 'Save changes'.
 Alternatively click on the nodejs icon to auto-fill the field with "heroku/nodejs".
 1. Ensure the order of the buildpacks starts with "heroku/python" and is followed by "heroku/nodejs".
 1. Navigate to the 'Deploy' tab in the app menu.
-1. Under the 'Deployment method' subsection select GitHub and click 'Connet to GitHub'.
+1. Under the 'Deployment method' subsection select GitHub and click 'Connect to GitHub'.
 1. In the 'repo-name' field type the repository name and click search, and then below click 'Connect'.
 In this case the repo-name was "battleships".
 1. Under the 'Automatic deploys' subsection click 'Enable Automatic Deploys'.
 1. After the app has been deployed, click 'View' to open the deployed site in a new tab.
 Alternatively, scroll to the top of the app workspace and click 'Open app'.